flexera-public/right_aws/README.txt

 == FEATURES:

-- Full programmmatic access to EC2, S3, and SQS
+- Full programmmatic access to EC2, S3, and SQS.
 - Complete error handling: all operations check for errors and report complete error information by raising an AwsError.
 - Persistent HTTP connections with robust network-level retry layer using